ar-nadeem/zkteco-web-manager/README.md

 ### Frontend

-1. In a separate terminal, navigate to the frontend directory
+1. In a separate terminal, cd to the frontend directory
 2. Start the development server:
    ```bash
    npm run dev